tanpx12/zk-rollup-tutorial/README.md

 # simple-zk-rollup

+## Prerequire
+In order to run this tutorial, you need to install these following extension
+- zkutil
+- circom
+- snarkjs

-this is a tutorial for a simple zk rollup circuit
+## 1. Verify a simple circuit
+## 2. Verify an EdDSA address